Blog

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-Now that you have configure a text widget containing a support button, let’s configure a widget to display Post Categories on the sidebar section.
+Now that you have set up a text widget containing a clickable support button, let’s configure a widget to display your Categories.

-The Categories widget displays on the sidebar navigation section by default.
-All you have to do, therefore, is place the widget wherever you want your categories to display by clicking and dragging it on the sidebar widget area …
+The Categories widget already displays on the sidebar menu by default.
+Place the widget wherever you want your categories to display by clicking and dragging it on your sidebar widget area …

-Let’s configure your Categories widget settings as described below:
+Configure the Categories widget settings as shown below:

-• If you have too many categories, check Display as dropdown (this significantly reduces the size of the widget content by displaying all categories in a drop-down menu).
-If you plan to publish posts under a few categories only, then leave the Display as dropdown box unticked.
+• If you plan to have many categories, check Display as dropdown (this significantly reduces the length of your content by displaying all categories inside a drop-down menu).
+If you plan to publish posts under a few categories only, then leave the Display as dropdown box unchecked.
 (2)

-• You can leave the other options unticked, or see the additional notes on configuring this widget below.
+• You can leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.

 • Click Save to update your settings …